plagelao/plagel.io/README.md

       Addition
         returns 2 when adding 1 and 1
-        returns 3 when addin 2 and 2 is failing
+        returns 3 when adding 2 and 2 is failing